Latin American Studies

 LAS 360.
 Independent Study.Students, in consultation with a faculty advisor, individually design and plan a course of study or research not offered in the curriculum.
 Course work includes a reflective component, evaluation, and completion of an agreed-upon product.
 Sponsorship by a faculty member in the program/department, a course prospectus, and permission of the chair are required.
 Students may register for no more than one independent study per semester.
 Normally offered every semester.
 Staff.

 INDC 390.
 Afro-Latinoamérica.The 500-year presence of Africans and their descendants in the Spanish-speaking world has produced a significant body of literature by Blacks and about Blacks.
 Spanish America was the main destination of the African diaspora.
 Writers of African descent attest to the struggle for freedom and the abolition of slavery as well as anti-colonialism.
 Their literature shows how the participation of Blacks in the wars of Latin American independence was a struggle for their emancipation.
 Afro-Hispanic writers in Spain, the Americas, and Africa use their art and ideas to address the postnational migrations of the twenty-first century, a diaspora that has not ceased.
-Cross-listed in Africana, Latin American studies, and Spanish.
+Cross-listed in Africana, Hispanic studies, and Latin American studies.
 Recommended background: AFR 100.
 Only open to juniors and seniors.
-Not open to students who have received credit for INDS 290.
 Enrollment limited to 15.
 (Africana: Diaspora.)
 (Africana: Historical Perspective.)
-B. Fra-Molinero.
+[AC] [HS] B. Fra-Molinero.

 This course is referenced by the following General Education Concentrations